 It is not known at this stage and it is unlikely to occur until the COVID-19 Pandemic has dramatically reduced on a global level.
-It is thought that there will be a step-by-step approach to the re-opening of international borders.
-Initially, there was talk that it would commence with an Australia/New Zealand travel bubble, to begin with, and then extend to our Pacific Island neighbours.
+It is thought that there will be step-by-step approach to the re-opening of international borders.

 According to the latest available figures, the Department said it has approved 10,440 temporary visa holders to enter Australia and have granted 10,004 permission to depart Australia for permanent residents and Australian citizens.

-Of those entering Australia, 64% held transit visas, while the greatest proportion of the balance was granted permission to enter on compassionate grounds at 16.5%.
+Of those entering Australia 64% held transit visas, while the greatest proportion of the balance were granted permission to enter on compassionate grounds at 16.5%.
 Of those granted permission to exit Australia, 54% of these exemptions were granted on compassionate grounds.